What does it involve?

 Most parents register their child's birth, but sometimes neither the mother nor father can attend.
 In this case, registration can be done by:

-- or someone who is responsible for the child
+- Someone who is responsible for the child

-- The registrar will need your baby's date and place of birth (and the time of birth if you had twins or triplets), his or her sex, and their full name.
+- The registrar will need your baby's date and place of birth (and the time of birth if you had twins or triplets) as well as his or her sex.